freddymuleya16/Mingle/README.md

- # Mingle Dating Website
+# Mingle Mobile App

-Welcome to Mingle, your go-to dating platform for connecting with new and exciting people!
-This README.md file will guide you through the setup and key features of your dating website.
+Welcome to the Mingle Mobile App, the companion app for the Mingle dating platform.
+This React Native app is built using Expo, Styled Components, Firebase, and Redux, providing a seamless cross-platform experience for users on both iOS and Android devices.

 ## Table of Contents
 1. [Introduction](#introduction)